Questions about the new Real Estate Education Programs

 Learners must complete all required program components, including all courses, examinations and simulation sessions, as outlined on the learning path.

-Yes, learners will have to pass the examinations and assessments that are part of the program.
+Yes, learners must pass the examinations and assessments that are part of the program.

 Where is the main Humber campus offering the Real Estate Salesperson Program?